zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 // Photos [':)', ':D', ':/']
 ```

-Cool.
+Cool!
 Now we know variables with names like `usersP` are Promise values from an async call.

 And the function, which is wrapped by `liftp`, will be fed with values from other Promises.